shafayet98/COVID-19-Visualisation-Python/README.md

-# COVID-19-Visualisation-Python
+# COVID-19-Visualization-Python

-This is a visualisation of 5 countries: [Spain, Germany, Iran, USA, France].
+This is a visualization of 5 countries: [Spain, Germany, Iran, USA, France].
 Date: From March,11 to March,20.

 I used Pandas and Matplotlib to visualise how many people died and how many people are affected in Corona Virus.